 The safety of magnesium has been well established.
 There have been no deaths reported from magnesium supplementation.
 None (5).
 An overdose of magnesium may result in loose stool.
 This is temporary, and will go away once dosages are reduced or divided into smaller amounts of magnesium given throughout the day.
 Magnesium supplementation is safe and it is worth trying, especially when we consider the dangers of ADHD drugs.

-ADHD Drugs Are Dangerous
+Study: ADHD Drugs Dangerous

 Side Effects Of ADHD Drugs That Can Lead To Sudden Death